Lac-aux-Sables: History

 The territory of Lac-aux-Sables began to be developed in 1871 with the construction of a road Notre-Dame-des-Anges to Lac-aux-Sables, in order to accommodate farmers from Canton Chavigny (Township).
 The area began to be settled in the 1880s.
 The parish of Saint-Rémi of Lac-aux-Sables was canonically erected as of 21 January 1897, and the Municipality of Lac-aux-Sables parish was erected civilly as of 24 April 1899.
 The territory of Saint-Rémi-du-Lac-aux-Sables was detached from Notre-Dame-des-Anges-de-Montauban, Saint-Casimir and Saint-Ubalde in 1899.
 The municipality was renamed Lac-aux-Sables in 1983.

 In the 21st century, the resort and forestry sectors are the main economic drivers, with agriculture a secondary economic activity.
 The majority of workers work outside the municipality in forestry, rail, health, and social services.

 Services located in Lac-aux-Sables include the post office beginning in 1892, telephone service in 1908, an electric power network since 1925, a waterworks since 1949, the collection of household waste since 1967, a fire protection service since 1967, a planning and municipal development since 1982, a water treatment plant since 1983, and a waste recovery service since 1987.

 Municipal chronology

-Before the creation of the municipality of "Saint-Rémi du Lac-aux-Sables", the territory was bordered by the municipalities of Notre-Dame-des-Anges, St. Ubald and St. Casimir.
+Before the creation of the municipality of Saint-Rémi du Lac-aux-Sables, the territory was bordered by the municipalities of Notre-Dame-de-Montauban, Saint-Ubalde, and St. Casimir.